 Our Aspiring Leaders Tier I program is designed to prepare exceptional teachers and school counselors for leadership roles in today's public and private schools.
 With a focus on instructional leadership and project-based learning, our program transforms professional educators into outstanding principals and school leaders.
 The program combines university coursework, relevant fieldwork and professional development, and apprenticeship to an exemplary principal through two years of part-time, cohort-based study.

 Upon successful completion, candidates are eligible to apply to the California Commission on Teacher Credentialing for the Preliminary Administrative Services Credential, and may apply some credential coursework toward a Master of Arts in Leadership Studies.

 The U.S. Secretary of Education cited our program as one of the most effective and innovative school leadership programs in the nation.

 - Personalized apprenticeship placements with outstanding local mentor principals

 - Innovative use of educational technology, including iPads issued to each new student for use during the two-year course of study

-- Credential coursework counts toward a MA or PhD in Leadership Studies with a specialization in PK-12 School Leadership from the University of San Diego
+- Some credential coursework can be counted toward an MA in Leadership Studies from the University of San Diego

 - Cohort model fosters collaborative learning, support and networking